AdobeDocs/experience-cloud.en/help/mobile-ios-swift-implementation/publish.md

    ![Install icon](images/mobile-launch-installIcon.png) to open the modal
    ![Go to the Environments page and click to open the modal](images/mobile-publishing-getStagingCode.png)

+If you use a different workspace for your Staging app, you would need to make sure that this workspace has all of the Pods and app updates that you made throughout this tutorial.
+At this point, the only difference in the installation instructions from your development environment is the Launch reference in the Core Configuration, as highlighted in the screenshot above

 In real-life, once your QA team has signed off by reviewing the changes in the Staging environment it is time to publish to production.